 It was 1832 when she came into the world; probably as a vivacious little thing.
 Can you imagine what went through her mind daily growing up… “reach freedom.”

 It is in our nature to understand we deserve freedom.
-But for those born into a routine of slavery, the habit of cruelty removes the privilege and right to possess it.
+But for those born into a routine of slavery, the habit of cruelty removed the privilege!
+And right to possess it.
 Perhaps even think of it.

 Mary’s fame as a stagecoach driver for the U.S. Postal Service was much more than delivering mail.
 She helped settle the wild open territory of central west Montana.
 But her journey was long and far before the age of 60 when Fields became the first African-American woman hired to deliver that mail.
 Her story doesn’t end, she continued delivering the mail for about 8 years, never missing a day’s work earning the nickname “Stagecoach” Mary.